-For Programme Objective 5 projects, the result indicator "The number of intermodal transport nodes and intermodal transport areas/systems with CO2 reductions" is used.
+1. "The number of intermodal transport nodes and intermodal transport areas/ systems with CO2 reductions"

 The reduction of CO2 emissions must be targeted and realistically achievable within transport node or intermodal transport area/system to qualify as "reduced CO2 transport node, intermodal transport area ".